virot/powershellYK/Docs/Commands/Connect-YubikeyPIV.md

 ```

 ## DESCRIPTION
-Connects the PIV module for the currently connected Yubikey, with PIN and Managementkey as needed
+Connects the PIV module for the currently connected YubiKey, with PIN and Management Key as needed

 ## EXAMPLES